KiljaeL/LOO-StabCP/README.md

 [Factors Affecting Campus Placement](https://www.kaggle.com/datasets/benroshan/factors-affecting-campus-placement)

-Please download the dataset from the link above and place it in the `data/` directory before running the experiments.
+Please download the dataset from the link above as the name of `recruit.csv` before running the experiments.

 And then, run: